okeshawarz/prospectus/keshawarz_prospectus.md

 mobility to those households that would have otherwise been displaced by rising housing costs.

+This essay represents a contribution to the empirical literature on rent control.
+While much of the literature focuses on exploiting single-city changes in laws to identify the impacts of rent regulation, relatively few have looked at modern rent controls at wider scales.
+This in part can be attributed to the relative rarity of rent regulations in the United States.

 ## Literature Review

 @pastor2018 provides a general overview of the recent empirical literature